Skip to content

 An arborist’s job responsibilities could include:

-An arborist needs a solid working knowledge of different types of trees, as well as the ability to climb those trees.
-But that’s not all—you should also consider arborist qualifications and skills like:
+A professional arborist needs a solid working knowledge of different tree species, as well as experience climbing trees.
+You should also consider whether your new hire needs qualifications and skills like:

 • Arborist license, if required in your state